 The Lilienfeld transistor, and more evidence of a Bell Labs cover-up:

-William (Bill) Beaty writes on Google groups: “Currently the consensus is that J. E. Lilienfeld’s transistors of 1926 were never built, and could not have worked.
+William (Bill) Beaty wrote on Google groups: “Currently the consensus is that J. E. Lilienfeld’s transistors of 1926 were never built, and could not have worked.
 But every time I read stuff about Lilienfeld, the hair on the back of my neck stands right up.
 My gut feeling has always been that something is wrong.
-I’m led to ask, (on) what evidence is this concensus about Lilienfeld based?
+I’m led to ask, (on) what evidence is this consensus about Lilienfeld based?

 In 1981 the semiconductor physicist H. E. Stockman said “Lilienfeld demonstrated his remarkable tubeless radio receiver on many occasions, but God help a fellow who at that time threatened the reign of the tube.”
 See Bell Labs Memorial: ‘Who really invented the transistor?’, starting at “Oscillating Crystals”: